PRIVATE EVENT FAQs

 What does the day-of coordinator do?

-The coordinator will have the skeleton of the space set-up and ready for your personal touches to be added, he/she will assist in putting up your decor and food.
-Throughout the event, the coordinator will make sure that the space remains tended to (food, garbage, spills) along with controlling the flow of your event to ensure that you and your guests are having fun.
+The coordinator will have the skeleton of the space set-up and ready for your personal touches to be added.
+He/She will assist in putting up your decor and food.
+Throughout the event, the coordinator will make sure that the space remains tended to (food, garbage, spills).
 He/She will be your helping hands to keep the party running smoothly and making sure all aspects of the space are in working order.